jkaewprateep/Class_inheritances/README.md

 🐑💬 ➰ Refer to class or directory structure by the import reference commands, we have control of changes of class method files in the library by ```summation value``` and ```external library```. </br>
 🦭💬 ```Complied``` codes or ```backup``` running code is a good method when ```separation of execution path``` from method and data are good practice for working with third-party applications or someone calls sensitive data. </br>
-🐐💬 In design the Pygame environment constant is similar to console games players and communication of controller and games player device controller accepted of both ```decimal numeric values``` and ```heximal numeric values``` when some games player modification can use ```binary numberic values``` communications but the communication types is start from initial message.
+🐐💬 In design the Pygame environment constant is similar to console games players and communication of controller and games player device controller accepted of both ```decimal numeric values``` and ```heximal numeric values``` when some games player modification can use ```binary numeric values``` communications but the communication types is start from initial message.
 Do not shift the jumper otherwise, you may return to ```A-B``` mode as default. ( It is the controller at last button A and B is working or most contrast control is working - can explain in electronics communication and neurons sciences ) </br>

 ```
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""